A good administration is not in itself an object of knowledge, but a form of enquiry.

 Because he did not love his occupation, never intended to make a career of it, Hunter Sidney was content to administer what needed administering in his office world and leave it at that.
 But he was, he claims, repeatedly surprised to find that once he had completed his daily administration there was little or nothing substantial remaining to be done; so he doodled, drank tea, looked out of the window, and wandered the corridors until it was time to go home.

-This managerial approach, to all appearances fruitful (here was a thoughtful and efficient young manager!), resulted in some quickfire promotions, but eventually compromised his hopes for further advancement at Shell (the bureaucratic leviathan in the belly of which, it turns out, he used to work) as it started to emerge over time that he didn’t really do very much.
+This managerial approach, to all appearances light-touch and thoughtful, resulted in some quickfire promotions ☞, but eventually compromised his hopes for further advancement at Shell (the bureaucratic leviathan in the belly of which, it turns out, he used to work) as it started to emerge over time that he didn’t really do very much.

 In the right hands – Florentine hands, for example, or Hunter Sidney’s – the proper administration of affairs is an ethical activity.
 It is a simple discharging of duty, a respect for the object that is administered.